FUN LEARNING GAMES

-The following sounds, along with previous combinations are ideally known by the end of Kindergarten and the earlier they can identify all combination sounds they easier they will find reading.
+The following sounds, along with previous combinations are ideally known by the end of the first year at school.

 Many complex combinations, will have already been encountered, and may have been picked up incidentally in routine words at school, such as rainy when discussing the weather, or in high frequency words such as boy.

 Check out Level 3 before continuing with Level 4.